qws1029/GooseDiscordBot/README.md

 ## Steps To Run the Discord Bot
 - run koboldapp with your preferred llm model
 - run comfyui using `python main.py` or your prefer way to launch the comfyui server
-- in this repo run `python discord_bot.py` to start up the bot
+- in this repo run `python discord_bot.py` to start up the bot, it will respond when you @ it on discord

 ## Example Demo:
 ![alt text](image.png)